 - Distending Abdomen

 As the disease progresses, the pet will begin to wheeze and have a bloated belly.
-Even the heart and pulse rate becomes low so, the pet can become ill.
-Even the capillary refill times become poor.
-Abdominal distension is common among dogs with GDV.
+The pet can become ill even if the heart and pulse rates are low.
+Even the capillary refill times could be better.
+Abdominal distension is joint among dogs with GDV.

-Gastric dilation and volvulus (GDV) are life-threatening conditions that are common among large-breed dogs and deep-chest dogs.
+Gastric dilation and volvulus (GDV) are life-threatening conditions common among large-breed and deep-chest dogs.
 Besides, the common breeds which face the GDV include German Shepherds, Standard Poodles, Irish Setters, Weimaraners, Basset Hounds, and Great Danes.

-This procedure is highly suitable for preventing GDV, and its risk is common among young dogs.
+This GDV surgery procedure is highly suitable for preventing GDV, and its risk is common among young dogs.
 Also, the dogs are spayed or neutered at the same time.
-Unfortunately, prophylactic gastropexy is found among the great Danes’ dog breeds.
-Thus, the risk rises to 40 percent, and at some point in their life, large chest dogs go through the GDV.
+Unfortunately, a prophylactic gastropexy dog is found among the great Danes’ dog breeds.
+Thus, the risk rises to 40 percent, and large chest dogs eventually go through the GDV.

-Those dogs which go through GDV have to be taken in the emergency for the operation.
-This surgical procedure is done to de-rotate the stomach and the gastropexy tract.
-So, after making the stomach in a normal position, gastropexy is best to perform and prevents the reoccurrence of the GDV.
-For instance, the risk of gastropexy reduces up to 55 to 4 percent.
+Those dogs that go through GDV must be taken in the emergency for the operation.
+This Gastropexy surgery is done to de-rotate the stomach and the gastropexy tract.
+So, the gastropexy procedure veterinary is best to perform after putting the stomach in a normal position and preventing the reoccurrence of the GDV.
+For instance, the risk of gastropexy reduces up to 55 to 4 %.

 Prevention of GDV

-The veterinarian will be tacking the stomach on one side in a gastropexy procedure.
+The veterinarian will be tacking the stomach on one side in a gastropexy procedure veterinary.
 Thus, to hold the stomach in place, there will be prevention of twisting, which results in GDV.
-Moreover, there is a wide variety of suitable techniques to perform gastropexy.
-The common technique includes making an incision on the outer side of the stomach, and the corresponding incision will lie on the body’s wall, to relocate the stomach.
+Moreover, there is a wide variety of suitable techniques to perform gastropexy dog.
+The standard technique includes making an incision on the outer side of the stomach, and the corresponding incision will lie on the body’s wall to relocate the stomach.

 The incision allows the user to ensure bleeding tissue.
-The veterinarian will make two suture lines on the stomach to allow the bleeding tissue of the body wall and stomach to contact each other.
-Once the incision heals, it will create the scar tissue connection to hold the stomach at a place.
+The veterinarian will make two suture lines on the stomach to enable the bleeding to the tissue of the body wall and stomach to contact each other.
+Once the incision heals, it will create a scar tissue connection to hold the stomach in place.

-Gastropexies can be dealt with laparoscopy, including cameras and instruments inserted with small cuts in the body’s wall.
+Gastropexies can be dealt with through laparoscopy, including cameras and instruments inserted with minor cuts in the body’s wall.
 Other than that, the endoscopy assists in viewing the esophagus and stomach.
-Nevertheless, laparoscopy and endoscopy are not common, and it is available in some specific hospitals only.
+Nevertheless, laparoscopy and endoscopy are uncommon and available in some specific hospitals only.

-Undoubtedly, gastropexies are performed in the case of an emergency, and mostly the dogs have completely developed GDV.
+Undoubtedly, gastropexies are performed in the case of an emergency, and most dogs have wholly developed GDV.
 Thus, post-operative care is required for the patients.
 Also, the condition of the pet is noticed.
-The dog will be hospitalized for some days, and when the recovery becomes obvious, they are sent home.
+The dog will be hospitalized for some days, and they are sent home when the recovery becomes obvious.
 The veterinarian will recommend prophylactic gastropexy medications and diet to protect the gastrointestinal tract.

 To Sum Up